 Rio Grande College

 The university has three satellite campuses collectively known as Rio Grande College.
-Based on the Southwest Texas Junior College campuses in Del Rio, Uvalde and Eagle Pass, Rio Grande College offers junior, senior and graduate courses.
+Based on the Southwest Texas Junior College campuses in Del Rio, Uvalde, Eagle Pass, and Castroville, Rio Grande College offers junior, senior and graduate courses.

 Sul Ross State University and Rio Grande College are part of The Texas State University System, the largest college system in the state after the University of Texas and Texas A&M systems.